 Overall the Miami & The Keys (Lonely Planet) guide book provides a good introduction to the south east of Florida.

-Note that most guide books are re-published annually so you can often pick up a bargain if you don’t mind a previous edition of Miami & The Keys (Lonely Planet).
+Note that this guide book is re-published every couple of years so you can often pick up a bargain if you don’t mind a previous edition of Miami & The Keys (Lonely Planet).